Why WattleDBFeaturesPricingvs SupabaseIndustriesBlogFAQContactSign inStart free

 • Usage-based costs can climb with scale

-Choose this instead if: you want serverless Postgres with branching and have no sovereignty requirement.
+Choose this instead if: you want serverless Postgres with branching and have no Australian-ownership requirement.

 5